 The ‘Outsider cycle’:

 Religion and the Rebel.
-(Gollancz, 1957, Ashgrove Press, 1984)
+(Gollancz, 1957) Reissued by Aristeia Press, 2017

 The Strength to Dream.
 (Gollancz, 1962; expanded: Abacus/Sphere, 1976)

 Origins of the Sexual Impulse.
-(Arthur Barker, 1963, Panther, 1966, e-book from Amazon)
+(Arthur Barker, 1963, Panther, 1966)

 Beyond The Outsider.
-(Arthur Barker, 1965, Pan, 1966, Carroll & Graf, 1991)
+(Arthur Barker, 1965, Pan, 1966, reissued by Carroll & Graf with a new preface, 1991)

-The Bicameral Critic.
-(Ashgrove Press, 1985)
+The Bicameral Critic: Selected Essays (Ashgrove Press, 1985)

 The Misfits: A Study of Sexual Outsiders (Grafton, 1988)

-Existentially Speaking.
-(Borgo Press, 1989)
+Existentially Speaking: Essays on the Philosophy of Literature (Borgo Press, 1989)